 Now for the Giveaway of Sweet Cravings …

 UPDATE: This giveaway is now CLOSED.
-The winners and their comments are shown below.
-Thanks to all who entered!
-FYI: You can purchase Kyra’s cookbook, Sweet Cravings: 50 Seductive Desserts for a Gluten-Free Lifestyle on Amazon.
+Thanks to all who entered.
+If you didn’t win, you can still purchase Kyra’s cookbook, Sweet Cravings: 50 Seductive Desserts for a Gluten-Free Lifestyle on Amazon.

 - ¼ cup / 57 g butter